Mississippian culture: Known Mississippian settlements

 Although the Mississippian culture was heavily disrupted before a complete understanding of the political landscape was written down, many Mississippian political bodies were documented and others have been discovered by research.

 Related modern nations

-Mississippian peoples were almost certainly ancestral to the majority of the American Indian nations living in this region in the historic era.
-The historic and modern day American Indian nations believed to have descended from the overarching Mississippian culture include: the Alabama, Apalachee, Arikara, Caddo, Chickasaw, Catawba, Choctaw, Muscogee Creek, Guale, Hitchiti, Ho-Chunk, Houma, Iowa, Kansa, Missouria, Mobilian, Natchez, Omaha, Osage, Otoe, Pawnee, Ponca, Quapaw, Seminole, Tunica-Biloxi, Yamasee, and Yuchi.
+Mississippian peoples were ancestral to the majority of the American Indian nations living in this region when European trade began.
+The historic and modern day American Indian nations believed to have descended from the overarching Mississippian culture include: the Alabama, Apalachee, Arikara, Caddo, Chickasaw, Catawba, Choctaw, Muscogee Creek, Guale, Hitchiti, Ho-Chunk, Houma, Iowa, Kansa, Koroas, Missouria, Mobilian, Natchez, Omaha, Osage (possibly), Otoe, Pawnee, Ponca, Quapaw (possibly), Seminole (broad origins), Taensas, Tunicas, Yamasee, Yazoos, and Yuchi.